Altrincham Grammar School for Girls: History

-The school has undergone much building work.
 In 1983, Fairlie was built on the opposite side of Cavendish Road.
-The school has seen developments to the Main school building as well, beginning with the science block at the East Wing was built, and continuing with a new reception area and Dining room, plus a new science staffroom and four new science labs.
-The West wing, with a new library, was added in 2003.
-It features a floating first floor with a stainless steel staircase in the middle.
-The most recent addition to AGGS is the new Breeze Hill, replacing an older building of the same name and including three Geography and History rooms and an ICT suite as well as a Training Room, where courses and conferences for teachers from around the North-West are held.
+The school has had developments to the main school building as well, beginning with the science block at the East Wing was built, and continuing with a reception area and dining room, plus a science staffroom and four science labs.
+The west wing, with a library, was added in 2003.
+The most recent addition to AGGS is the new Breeze Hill, replacing an older building of the same name and including three geography and history rooms and an ICT suite as well as a room where courses and conferences for teachers from around the North-West are held.

 In 2010 the school celebrated its centenary year; a centenary garden was built in commemoration.

-In 2011, the headmistress from 1997 onward, Dame Dana Ross-Wawrzynski, set up the 'Bright Futures Educational Trust'.
-This is a partnership between AGGS and disadvantaged schools around East Manchester which attempts to help failing schools improve their performance.
-It began with Cedar Mount High School, now Cedar Mount Academy, which is located in Gorton, Manchester.
+In 2011, the headmistress from 1997 onward, Dame Dana Ross-Wawrzynski, set up the Bright Futures Educational Trust (originally the AGGS Academy Trust) This is a partnership between AGGS and disadvantaged schools around East Manchester which attempts to help failing schools improve their performance.
+It began with Cedar Mount High School, now Cedar Mount Academy, which is in Gorton, Manchester.
 Teachers from AGGS were sent on a temporary post to help teachers at Cedar Mount to improve their techniques.

-Heading the Trust became such a large job for Ross-Wawrzynski that she decided to hand over the management of Altrincham Grammar school for Girls to her Deputy, Mrs Mary Speakman, at the start of the school year beginning 2012.
-Speakman has since retired and the new head, Miss Stephanie Gill, took over her role at the start of the school year beginning 2014.
+Mary Speakman took over as headteacher in 2012, and Stephanie Gill in 2014.

 In December 2017, the school announced it was introducing a gender-neutral policy in communications for the sake of transgender and gender-questioning students, and would transition away from describing pupils as "girls".